Ford Mondeo Hybrid engines, drive & performance

 The latest Mondeo also lacks much of the driver engagement that set previous Mondeos apart.
-The Lexus IS 300h is better in this regard, although the Mondeo’s tall tyres (on Titanium spec, at least) allow for a smoother ride more akin to a Mercedes.
+The Lexus IS is better in this regard, although the Mondeo’s tall tyres (on 17-inch wheels, at least) allow for a smoother ride more akin to a Mercedes.

 Ford Mondeo Hybrid engine, 0-62mph and acceleration

-There’s just one version of the Ford Mondeo Hybrid and it combines a 2.0-litre petrol engine with an electric motor to produce a combined total of 186bhp.
+There’s just one powertrain for the Ford Mondeo Hybrid, combining a 2.0-litre petrol engine with an electric motor to produce a combined total of 186bhp.
 On paper, that translates to a 0-62mph time of 9.2 seconds, which means its performance is on a par with several other Mondeos, but better than a Toyota Prius.